 Readings listed on the syllabus are required!
 Readings have been carefully selected to cover the material covered during class time.
 Please make sure to READ the readings as indicated.
 It is very important that you bring the appropriate readings to class so that we can refer to them during class time.
+This means printing it out, (yes printing them out) and bringing them to class.
+This is still cheaper than doing a course reader or books that you will have to purchase.
 Reading responses: